DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/docs/error_tracking.md

 }
 ```

-In addition, if you need to configure the upload, you can add the following block to the end of you `./android/app/build.gradle` file:
+In addition, if you need to configure the upload, you can add the following block to the end of your `./android/app/build.gradle` file:

 ```
 datadog {